Skip to main content

 Modern systems employ:

-Research by Cleanshelf shows that ~30% of SaaS spend is wasted on unused or over-provisioned licenses — a massive opportunity for optimization.
+Industry research suggests that a significant portion of SaaS spend is wasted on unused or over-provisioned licenses — a massive opportunity for optimization.

 Leading ISVs implement:

-Annual subscriptions can cut admin costs by up to 20% compared to monthly billing (Subscription Insider) — while also improving retention.
+Annual subscriptions can cut admin costs compared to monthly billing — while also improving retention.

 Usage analytics unlock: